STEELISI/customdocs/changes/add/content/en/docs/Experimentation/classes/index.md

 Otherwise proceed to the next step.

-7. If you are just starting an assignment, to start an experiment, type
+7. If you are just starting an assignment, to start an experiment, type (use the labname specified in your assignment):
     ```bash
     $ startexp labname
     ```
     Wait until the screen indicates that this has completed.
-Then type:
+Then type (use the labname specified in your assignment):
     ```bash
     $ runlab labname
     ```